 Make your own bubble bath and face mask

 There are few things better than having a nice hot bubble bath and a pamper session on a blustery day.
-But toiletries and beauty products can be expensive, and half the time we don’t even truly know what’s in them.
+But toiletries and beauty products can be expensive, and half the time we don’t even know what’s really in them.

 To find out what to do next, have a read of this guide from The Guardian, which will explain how to make four different types of bubble bath: sweet dreams bubble bath, cold season bubble bath, pure sunshine bubble bath, and love potion bubble bath.